Therval/Dashboard-Project---Karlsruhe-Strasbourg/README.md

 python app.py
 ```

-The app is then running on
+The app is then running at
 [127.0.0.1:8050](http://127.0.0.1:8050/)

 ## Deployment

-`Procfile` and the requirement `gunicorn` are necessary for
+The files `runtime.txt`, `Procfile` and the requirement `gunicorn` are used for
 [deployment on Heroku](https://dash.plotly.com/deployment).

 ## Dependencies